defano/wyldcard/README.md

 end <functionName>
 ```

-When calling a user defined function, use `<functionName>(<arg1>, <arg2>, ..., <argN>)`.
+When calling a user defined function, use the calling syntax `<functionName>(<arg1>, <arg2>, ...)`.
 Note that the number of arguments passed to the function must match the number declared in the definition.
 HyperTalk does not support function overloading; each function defined in a script must have a unique name.

 For example: